-Students will not be expected to quarantine together.
+Students are not expected to quarantine together.
 There are spaces reserved for students who may need isolation.

 Will USD mass test its students, faculty and staff for COVID-19?

 Testing is a medical decision made by each individual and their doctor.
-If ordered by your doctor, COVID-19 tests are free as part of Student Health.
+If ordered by your doctor, COVID-19 tests are currently paid for by the Federal CARES Act.
 If an influenza test is required, there is a charge that may be submitted to your insurance company.

 If students exhibit COVID-19 symptoms, they are asked not to go into the clinic but to contact Student Health at 605-677-3700.
 USD has a limited amount of space for students who may need to be quarantined and will ensure they receive food and other necessities.

-USD strongly urges its campus community to take personal protective measures, including wearing masks, frequent handwashing, sanitizing of commonly used spaces and other hygiene measures.
+USD strongly urges its campus community to take personal protective measures, including the requirement of wearing face coverings, frequent handwashing, sanitizing of commonly used spaces and other hygiene measures.
 Students are encouraged to screen themselves for symptoms daily by using the USD Safe app and thermometers are available at the front desks of each residence hall and the Muenster University Center.

 How will classrooms be cleaned and how often?

-Classroom tables, desks and other commonly touched surfaces will be disinfected daily.
+Classroom tables, desks and other commonly touched surfaces are disinfected daily.
 USD has purchased electrostatic sprayers, which creates a positively charged disinfectant that adheres to surfaces and makes it more efficient for Facilities Management to disinfect these areas.
 Multiple hand sanitizer stations have been added to each building on campus, and there are thousands of individual hand sanitizers to be distributed.
-Each classroom will be equipped with disinfectant spray and/or wipes as they become available.
+Each classroom is equipped with disinfectant spray and/or wipes as they become available.

 I’m a student at the Community College for Sioux Falls.
 Are safety measures being taken at the Sioux Falls campus?